nnethercote/Rust-CUDA/guide/src/nvvm/backends.md

 # `rustc_codegen_ssa`

-`rustc_codegen_ssa` is the central crate behind every single codegen and does much of the hard work.
-It abstracts away the MIR lowering logic so that custom codegens only have to implement some traits and the SSA codegen does everything else.
+`rustc_codegen_ssa` is the central crate behind every single codegen backend and does much of the hard work.
+It abstracts away the MIR lowering logic so that custom codegen backends only have to implement some traits and the SSA codegen does everything else.
 For example:
 - A trait for getting a type like an integer type.
 - A trait for optimizing a module.
 - A trait for linking everything.